cry out, footstep,

 Dictionary examples

-• a blood test/sample
+• a gold/silver/diamond bracelet

 Learner examples